 "Follow You" printing is available throughout the Ross complex.
 Taking advantage of these devices reduces the number and diverse type of personal and department printers.
 As you consider printing options in your area, please consider adopting "Follow You" printing and help reduce the overall cost of printing within Ross.
 You will also help improve our overall "green computing" and reduce our environmental footprint.
 "Follow You" offers the best in print quality, printing options, economical printing and security.

 How much more cost effective is "Follow You" printing compared to a local laser or inkjet printer in your office?
 Pretty significant.
-The document samples above demonstrate various levels of toner or ink coverage.
 Your cost to print a typical sheet of paper with 10%, 30% and 60% coverage comes to 6-10 cents, 14-30 cents and 30-60 cents, respectively.
 Higher coverage can exceed one dollar per page!
 This does not include the cost of the paper or any depreciation on the cost of the original equipment.

 Printer Allocations and Costs